Short Film Series

 No No Sleep / Tsai Ming-liang / No dialogue / 35 min

-Understanding “beauty” for 2015… from Beijing, Huang Jianxin wonders if it’s nobler to sleep or not to sleep in Insomniac Daily.
+Understanding “beauty” for 2015… from Beijing, Huang Jianxin wonders if it’s nobler to sleep or not to sleep in Insomniac Diary.
 In London, Mohsen Makhmalbaf’s The Tenant tells the misadventures of an Iranian boy trying not to lose his bed-sit.
-With Three Days after My Death, Yim Ho creates a parable: a woman who want to die must save someone’s life before her death wish be granted.
+With Three Days after Death, Yim Ho creates a parable: a woman who want to die must save someone’s life before her death wish be granted.
 Tsai Ming-liang, whose Walker (Beautiful 2012) went on to over 100 film festivals, including Cannes, returns with No No Sleep, where bare-footed Lee Kang-sheng walks Tokyo streets in the depth of winter.

 The Hedonist / Jia Zhang-ke / Shanxi dialect /26 min